LouiseSteward/learn/maternal-mental-health/text/07-resources.md

 ## 1. Screening tools

-*	The screening tools can be copied and used for screening.
+*	The screening tools can be copied and used in screening sessions.
 *	All screening tools are provided in English, Afrikaans, isiXhosa and French.
 *	Information about how to score each screening tool can be found in chapter 2.